 There's always something new to see in our Exhibition Room and often spinning, weaving and clog-making demonstrations.

 A Children's Activity Corner is usually tucked away in the Exhibition Room of the museum, with a variety of activities and traditional toys to occupy younger children.

-There might be some supervised activities such as painting, paper-modelling, or story-telling, or children can help themselves from the book case to read on the rag rug.
+There might be some supervised activities such as painting, paper-modelling, or story-telling, or children can help themselves to a book to read.

 The museum is run entirely by volunteers--without them we would cease to exist.